 Students transferring from a traditional six-period schedule to the four-period block schedule used in the district may have modified credit requirements.

+Modification should only be used for students who have not had the same credit opportunities as PUSD students.
 The principal shall have the final approval on graduation requirements for transferring students.